Oscillon collapse to black holes: Models and Results

 \subsection{Case $q = 0$}

 In this case the potential features a logarithmic dependence on the scalar field

-The behaviour is summarised in Tab.~\ref{tab:q0}, where we see that the oscillon dynamics is more complicated in this case.
-We observe three different behaviours for the three choices of $\Lambda/M_p$:
+The behaviour is summarised in Tab.~\ref{tab:q0}, with the full numerical results given in Appendix \ref{app:q0}, where we see that the dynamics is more complicated in this case.
+We observe three different behaviours for the three choices of $\Lambda/M_p$

-\begin{itemize} \item For $\Lambda/M_p = 1$ we observe a behaviour similar to the case $q=-1$ described in Sec.~\ref{sec:qminus1}, with the oscillon collapsing to a black hole above $M \geq 2.07 \, M_p^2/m$, while always dispersing if the effects of gravity are neglected, see Fig.~\ref{fig:q0Lambda1}.
+\begin{itemize} \item For $\Lambda/M_p = 1$ we observe a behaviour similar to the case $q=-1$ described in Sec.~\ref{sec:qminus1}, where there is a prompt collapse to a black hole above $M \geq 2.07 \, M_p^2/m$, whilst the initial profile always disperses if the effects of gravity are neglected, see Fig.~\ref{fig:q0Lambda1}.

-\item At the other end of the scale, for $\Lambda/M_p = 0.1$, while neglecting the effects of gravity we always get meta-stable solutions, once gravity is taken into account some cases lead to black hole formation, see Fig.~\ref{fig:q0}.
-The fact that for intermediate values of the total initial mass of the oscillon ($2.63 \, M_p^2/m \leq M \leq 2.90 \, M_p^2/m$) we have black hole formation, while for greater values of $M$ ($M \geq 3.01 \, M_p^2/m$) we have again meta-stable states, is a rather surprising behaviour.
+\item At the other end of the scale, for $\Lambda/M_p = 0.1$, while neglecting the effects of gravity we always get meta-stable solutions (as might be expected since here $\phi > \Lambda$), the cases with both gravity and self-interactions can lead to black hole formation, see Fig.~\ref{fig:q0}.
+The fact that for intermediate values of the total initial mass ($2.63 \, M_p^2/m \leq M \leq 2.90 \, M_p^2/m$) we have black hole formation, while for greater values of $M$ ($M \geq 3.01 \, M_p^2/m$) we have again meta-stable oscillon states, is a rather surprising behaviour.
 We ascribe this peculiar feature to the sub-optimal initial conditions that we are using.
 As explained in Sec.~\ref{sec:InitialConditions}, using the free-field solutions as initial conditions does not guarantee that the perturbation is close enough to the actual meta-stable state (once interactions are taken into account) so that the latter is dynamically reached by the system.
 It might well be that, for some combination of the parameters that we are considering, the free-field solution is sufficiently different that we cannot reach it by dynamical evolution.
 This seems to be the main reason for the irregular behaviour that we are observing in these models, in which there is no clear boundary in parameter space between the collapse region and the meta-stable one.
 We note that a similar qualitative behaviour was observed in~\cite{1708.01344} for the case of axion stars with a cosine potential.
 The instability in this regime merits further investigation, and motivates the search for more accurate analytic initial conditions.